Visual Abstract: Effect of Low-Intensity Outreach Programs vs Usual Care on Self-harm in Outpatients With Suicidal Thoughts

-Authors: Matthew D. Mansh, M.D., of the University of Minnesota in Minneapolis, is the corresponding author.
+Authors: Gregory E. Simon, M.D., M.P.H., of the Kaiser Permanente Washington Health Research Institute in Seattle, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.